mauriciomutte/learn-algorithms-and-ds/README.md

 ## Fundamentals

-Build the the foundation by learning the fundamental algorithms and data structures
+Build the foundation by learning the fundamental algorithms and data structures

 **Data Structures:**